Adding Search to This Blog

-A few days ago I posted about the really simple solution I came up with for searching on my blog.
+A few days ago I posted online about the really simple solution I came up with for searching on my blog.
 Since then, I’ve had a few good replies about ways I could make it better.
-One suggestion in particular fit with the themes and goals of this website so I went ahead and implemented it to improve the search experience on my site.
+One suggestion in particular fit with the themes and goals of this website so I went ahead and implemented it to improve the search experience.

 Evaluating Other Suggestions